-On principle, ExitWindows triggers a reboot (resp. an automatic log out) after the end of script execution.
+On principle, ExitWindows triggers a reboot (resp. an automatic log out or shutdown) after the end of script execution.
 In the interactive mode the user is asked if she or he agrees with rebooting (at once).
-If wInst works in pcprofil mode then the reboot request is written to the registry.
+If wInst works in pcprofil mode then the specific

+ExitWindows request is written to the registry.
 In an opsi environment, with installed preloginloader, the wInst process is a subprocess of the execution of pcptch.exe.
-When wInst execution is finished pcptch.exe reads the registry entry, calls the system function exitwindows.
-This call does not always succeed, therefore the opsi service process checks the registry again, and enforces the call to exitwindows.
-In batch mode, wInst calls the system exitwindows command itself.
+When wInst execution is finished, pcptch.exe reads the registry entry and calls the system function ExitWindows.
+This call does not succeed in Windows XP, therefore the opsi service process checks the registry again, and enforces the call to ExitWindows.
+In batch mode, wInst calls the system ExitWindows command itself.